eudresfs/super-flow/README.md

 # WhatsApp Flow Endpoint Server
-This endpoint example is designed to be used with the [appointment booking Flow template](https://developers.facebook.com/docs/whatsapp/flows/examples/templates#book-an-appointment)
+This endpoint example is designed to be used with the [pre-approved loan Flow template](https://developers.facebook.com/docs/whatsapp/flows/examples/templates)

 ## Flow Endpoint Docs